enkiusz/greatriver/docs/celldb.md

 The above list is not exhaustive nor authoritative but indicates the typical pieces of data specified for energy storage systems.
 It can be extended when required.

-### The  (aka log)
+### The log

 The log aims to record the conditions found during cell refurbishment processing and service life in order to judge the cell's health and performance.
 This includes measurements commonly taken for refurbished cells, such as:

 - internal resistance and open-circuit voltage measurements
-- charge-discharge-charge cycle used to measure useable capacity
+- charge-discharge-charge cycle capacity
-- temperature measurement during charge and/or discharge to check maximum temperature
+- temperature measurement during charge and/or discharge
-- cell discharge curve logging
+- cell discharge curve

 and may also include for example maximum current and temperature found in a cell during service life.
 In a more extreme example, a BMS system can constantly measure and log the cell's voltage and current in order to provide a precise estimate of the energy level in the cell.